Dreamtime Dive and Snorkel, Cairns, Queensland © Tourism Tropical North Queensland

 Spot crocs on a sunset cruise

 It’s not just wild saltwater crocodiles that make the Northern Territory’s Kakadu National Park a unique family destination.
-Kakadu – home to the Biniji/Mungguy people – is a mesmerising landscape brimming with culture, native plants and wildlife – not to mention an abundance of rock art up to 20,000 years old.
+Kakadu – home to the Biniji/Mungguy people – is a mesmerising landscape brimming with culture, native plants and wildlife, as well as an abundance of rock art up to 20,000 years old.
 Book a cruise with Kakadu Tourism, where the whole family can spot crocodiles floating through the billabong, buffalos grazing and more birds than you can count.

 Discover a landscape 800 million years old